-Developing ownership, administrative networks, and formal engagements with stakeholders

-- Developing processes for each practice/location to incorporate services into its structure beyond project funding - Identifying and training of diverse resources (human, financial, material, and technological) - Implementing policies to improve effectiveness and efficiency (including costeffectiveness) of systems
+- Developing ownership, administrative networks, and formal engagements with stakeholders; - Developing processes for each practice/location to incorporate services into its structure beyond project funding; - Identifying and training of diverse resources (human, financial, material, and technological); - Implementing policies to improve effectiveness and efficiency (including costeffectiveness) of systems.

-Dissemination and Scalability (Expansion): Describe how the project lends itself to dissemination to or application by other communities and/or organizations in the state or expansion in the same communities.
-Describe plans for dissemination of positive and negative project results and outcomes.
-Dissemination of project results and outcomes, including barriers encountered and successes achieved, is critical to building the evidence base for cancer prevention and control efforts in the state.
+Dissemination and Scalability (Expansion): Dissemination of project results and outcomes, including barriers encountered and successes achieved, is critical to building the evidence base for cancer prevention and control efforts in the state.
 Dissemination methods may include, but are not limited to, presentations, publications, abstract submissions, and professional journal articles, etc.